 Jumbo Mortgage Loans in NH

-A “jumbo” mortgage is a home loan for any amount that exceeds the $453,100 “conforming” loan limit established by Fannie Mae and/or Freddie Mac.
+A “jumbo” mortgage is a home loan for any amount that exceeds the “conforming” loan limit established annually by Fannie Mae and/or Freddie Mac.
+In most NH counties, the limit for 2020 is $510,400, with a $690,000 limit in Rockingham and Strafford counties.
 Fannie and Freddie call the shots on limits because they are the large, quasi-government agencies that purchase the bulk of U.S. residential mortgages from banks and other lenders, allowing these lenders to free up liquidity to help finance even more home buyers.

 Are jumbo rates higher?

-If you want to borrow more than $453,100 in New Hampshire, as of 2018 you’ll have to meet a tougher set of standards and usually pay a slightly higher interest rate.
+If you want to borrow more than the conforming loan limit, you’ll have to meet a tougher set of standards and usually pay a slightly higher interest rate.
 The jumbo interest rates are generally higher because of the historically higher delinquency rate associated with these larger loan amounts.
 Of course, the more money you put down and the higher your credit score, the lower your interest rate will be.

 How do I qualify for a jumbo loan?